China M&A Round-Up Bookmark has been added

-China M&A Round-Up, produced by the Chinese Services Group in collaboration with Deloitte China, provides a periodical review of China-related cross-border M&A activity reported globally in the English and Chinese-language press.
-Whether actively pursuing overseas acquisitions or just keeping tabs on the competition, global executives will find the China M&A Round-Up to be an efficient tool for staying on top of one of the world’s most dynamic deal environments.
+Whether actively pursuing overseas acquisitions or just keeping tabs on the competition, global executives will find this review of China-related cross-border mergers and acquisitions (M&A) activity to be a valuable tool for staying on top of one of the world’s most dynamic deal environments.

 What’s the Deal?

 "What's the Deal?" is a regular column published by the US Chinese Services Group as part of China M&A Round-Up, featuring insights on topics related to the impact and direction of China cross-border M&A trends.

 China: Buying and selling